elisa-actions/pr-release/README.md

 If you have existing releases then at least your latest release should follow the `major.minor.patch` format, otherwise the versioning will start from `0.0.1`.

 The release title is obtained from the pull request title and the release body also starts with the body message from the PR.
-Release notes are automatically generated and grouped by commit types.
+Release notes are automatically generated and grouped by commit types ("test", "docs", "ci" and "chore" commits are excluded).
+Note also that "fix(review)" commits are excluded from release notes and "fix(deps)" are collected under "Dependencies" header.
 You can opt out of the release note generation with the `release_notes` input variable.

 ## Configuration